-The second season of Trigger’s Little Witch Academia anime series has finally landed on Netflix, and I didn’t waste anytime giving it a watch.
-My review of the first season was a pretty general overview of the show, but this one is going to go a bit deeper into spoilers, so reader be wary.
+The second half of Trigger’s Little Witch Academia anime series has finally landed on Netflix, and I didn’t waste anytime giving it a watch.
+My review of the first half was a pretty general overview of the show, but this one is going to go a bit deeper into spoilers, so reader be wary.

-Little Witch Academia’s first season was a fairly episodic romp, and it served primarily to introduce us to the principal cast, give them a bit of character development and set the stage for the remaining 12 episodes that make up the show’s second season.
+The first half of Little Witch Academia’s first season was a fairly episodic romp, and it served primarily to introduce us to the principal cast, give them a bit of character development and set the stage for the remaining 12 episodes that round out the season.

-In contrast, season two’s storytelling is quite a bit more serialized.
-The end of the first season reveals that Professor Ursula is actually the former witch idol known as Shiny Chariot, and that she must guide Akko, the current wielder of the Shiny Rod, in a search for seven special magic words.
+In contrast, the second half’s storytelling is quite a bit more serialized.
+The end of episode 13 reveals that Professor Ursula is actually the former witch idol known as Shiny Chariot, and that she must guide Akko, the current wielder of the Shiny Rod, in a search for seven special magic words.

-Right at the start of season two, Luna Nova Academy receives a new instructor named Professor Croix.
+Right off the bat, Luna Nova Academy receives a new instructor named Professor Croix.
 Croix is a Luna Nova alumni, and shares quite a bit of history with Chariot.
 Croix also serves as the link between the magic and modern worlds.
 The majority of the modern world views magic as an antiquated past time, something the first season briefly touched on.

 Ever since she was a Luna Nova student, Croix’s dream has been to restore magic to its former glory.
 To do so, she has introduced elements of technology into her magic, such as magic routers that allow witches to carry a supply of magic energy with them on the go.